Carbon Dioxide Can Make a Solution Acidic

 Explain that the ocean is actually basic.
 The pH of the ocean is about 8.2.
 The term “ocean acidification” means that the ocean is tending to become more acidic or less basic.
 It has moved from about 8.2 to 8.1.
 This may not seem like a big change, but it is a very big change to organisms in the ocean which are very sensitive to changes in pH.
 When ocean water becomes more acidic it causes two main problems for shell-making organisms like clams, oysters, and coral:

-1. It becomes harder for these organisms to make their shells
+- It becomes harder for these organisms to make their shells.

-2. If the water becomes too acidic, normal shells can react with the more acidic water causing the shell to break down
+- Over many years, if the water becomes too acidic, delicate shells can react with the more acidic water causing the shell to break down.

 Clams, oysters, coral and other shell-making organisms make their shells out of two ions: the calcium ion (Ca+2) and the carbonate ion (CO-2).
 When these two ions join, they make calcium carbonate (CaCO3) which is the main substance for the structure of the shell.
 Ocean acidification affects the carbonate ion.
 Here’s how: